cloudflare/cloudflare-docs-engine/src/content/platform/limits.md

 - Keys of up to 512 bytes
 - Values of up to 10 MB
 - Metadata of up to 1024 bytes per key
-- Unlimited reads per second per key
+- Unlimited reads per second
+- Unlimited writes per second, if they are to different keys
-- Up to one write per second per key
+- Up to one write per second to any particular key

 Workers KV read performance is determined by the amount of read-volume a given key receives.
 Maximum performance for a key is not reached unless that